NCAS-CMS/um-training/practicals/source/further-exercises-2.rst

 Try adding more nc streams to mimic the pp stream behaviour.

 Running the coupled model
 -------------------------

 The coupled model consists of the UM Atmosphere model coupled to the NEMO ocean and CICE sea ice models.
-The coupled configuration used for this exercise is N96 resolution for the atmosphere and a 1 degree ocean - you will see this written N96 ORCA1.
+The coupled configuration used for this exercise is the UKESM Historical configuration with an N96 resolution for the atmosphere and a 1 degree ocean - you will see this written N96 ORCA1.

 Checkout and run the suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Checkout and open the suite ``u-ak943``.
+Checkout and open the suite ``u-ce119``.
 The first difference you should see is in the naming of the apps; there is a separate build app for the um and ocean, called ``fcm_make_um`` and ``fcm_make_ocean`` respectively.
-The model configuration is under :guilabel:`coupled` rather than :guilabel:`um`.
+Similarly there are separate apps for the atmos and ocean model settings, called ``um`` and ``nemo_cice``.

-Make the usual changes required to run the suite (i.e. set username, account code, queue)
+Make the usual changes required to run the suite (i.e. set username, account code, queue).
+If you are following the tutorial as part of an organised training event, select one of the special queues, otherwise, select to run in the ``short`` queue.

-Check that the suite is set to build both the UM and ocean, as well as run the reconfiguration and model.
+Check that the suite is set to build the UM, Ocean, and Drivers as well as run the reconfiguration and model.

 :guilabel:`Run` the suite.

 Exploring the suite
 ^^^^^^^^^^^^^^^^^^^
-Whilst the suite is compiling and running which will take around 45 minutes, take some time to look around the suite.
+Whilst the suite is compiling and running which will take around 40 minutes, take some time to look around the suite.

 * How many nodes is the atmosphere running on?
 * How many nodes is the ocean running on?

-Changing the processor decomposition for the ocean is not as simple as just changing the EW/NS processes.
-You also need to:

-1. Recalculate the CICE number of columns per block EW and rows per block NS.
-(Normally the model is set up so that NEMO and CICE use the same decomposition).
-Looking at the current settings we calculate as follows:

-  Num of cols per block EW = Num of cols EW / Num of processes EW (E.g. 360 / 9 = 40)

-  Num of rows per block NS = Num of rows NS / Num of processes NS (E.g. 330 / 8 = 42)

-2. Recompile the ocean executable.
-Note the executable comprises both the ocean (NEMO) and sea-ice (CICE) code.

-Now look at the ``coupled`` settings.
+* What is the cycling frequency?

+The version of NEMO used in this suite (and most suites you will come across) uses the XML IO Server (XIOS) to wite its diagnostic output.
+XIOS runs on dedicated nodes (one node in this case).
+Running ``squeue`` will show three status entries corresponding to the Atmosphere, Ocean, and XIOS components of the coupled suite.
+XIOS is running in ``multiple-file`` mode with 6 servers.

 * Can you see where the NEMO model settings appear?

 Look under :guilabel:`Run settings (namrun)`.
 The variables ``nn_stock`` and ``nn_write`` control the frequency of output files.

 * How often are NEMO restart files written?